poeticoding/yolo_elixir/README.md

    Designed to be straightforward and user-friendly, the library enables developers to load and detect objects with just two function calls.

 3. **Extensibility**
-   Currently supporting YOLOv8 (in various model sizes such as `n`, `s`, ..., `x`), the library is built around a `YOLO.Model` behavior.
-It leverages ONNX and Ortex, making it adaptable for supporting other YOLO versions or custom models in the future.
+   Supporting Ultralytics YOLO and YOLOX models (in various sizes), the library is built around a `YOLO.Model` behavior.
+It leverages ONNX and Ortex and the library is not limited to specific model architectures - it can handle any number of detection candidates and classes, making it perfect for custom-trained models.

 ## IMPORTANT: ONNX model files!
-To run a YOLOv8 model, we typically need the neural network structure and the pre-trained weights obtained from training the model.
-While we could build the network using libraries like Axon (or Keras in Python), I've preferred to simplify the process by using a pre-existing PyTorch model from [Ultralytics](https://docs.ultralytics.com/models/yolov8/).
-Ultralytics developed and trained [YOLOv8 models](https://github.com/ultralytics/assets/releases/tag/v8.3.0), which are available under a GPL license.
-However, to avoid potential licensing conflicts with this library, I haven't included the ONNX model exports directly here.
-Instead, you need to convert the PyTorch .pt file into an ONNX format.
-No worries, I got you covered!

-Ultralytics' YOLOv8 comes in several sizes: n (nano), s (small), m (medium), l (large), and x (extra-large).
+The library requires YOLO models in ONNX format, which combines both the neural network architecture and pre-trained weights.
+Currently, we support two model families:

+* **YOLOX**: Pre-converted ONNX models are available directly from the [YOLOX repository](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/demo/ONNXRuntime)
+* **Ultralytics**: These models need to be converted from PyTorch (.pt) to ONNX format - https://github.com/ultralytics/assets/releases/tag/v8.3.0

+All these models come in different sizes, like *n (nano)*, *s (small)*, *m (medium)*, *l (large)*, and *x (extra-large)*.
 Larger models offer better performance in terms of classification accuracy and object detection but require more computational resources and memory.

 You can use the `python/yolov8_to_onnx.py` script found in the [GitHub repo](https://github.com/poeticoding/yolo_elixir).